amirhnajafiz/handbook/docs/kubernetes/08_namespace.md

 # Namespaces

 In Kubernetes, ```namespaces``` provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.

 Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).

 - Default
 - Kube-node-lease
 - Kube-system
 - Kube-public

-## example (commands)
+## e.g., (commands)

 ```sh
 kubectl run nginx --image=nginx --namespace=<insert-namespace-name-here>